coolbeans201/GreatTechBlogPosts/README.md

 Inspiration for this README comes from @kilimchoi's [repo](https://github.com/kilimchoi/engineering-blogs)

 **Note: I am a Data Engineer, so the majority of these links will be data-related.
-However, there are plenty of general ones in here as well.
-I do plan on organizing this better in the future (or if someone wants to take a crack at it, be my guest :))**
+However, there are plenty of general ones in here as well.**

 ## Links